jack126guy/astro-barge/README.md

 The component is written using [Preact 8](https://preactjs.com/guide/v8/getting-started/) to support Internet Explorer 9.
 The code is bundled with [Rollup](https://rollupjs.org/) and transpiled with [@babel/preset-env](https://babeljs.io/docs/babel-preset-env).
 The bundled code is introduced into the site using [vite-plugin-classic-js](https://github.com/jack126guy/vite-plugin-classic-js).

 To avoid increasing the bundle size, the code is written to avoid requiring polyfills.
 This is enforced by a custom Rollup plugin that errors whenever a core-js module is imported.
+(Note, however, that this is not perfect.
+For example, async/await is transpiled to promises, but the Promise polyfill is not always imported in this situation.)

 ## License